Skip to content

 Core Principles of EUDR and Our Role

 The EUDR aligns with the EU’s goal of becoming carbon neutral by 2050, demanding sustainable practices to reduce greenhouse gas emissions.
 From our perspective as both producers and exporters, transparency and reliability in data sharing are crucial for EUDR's success.
-Certifications like Rainforest Alliance and Certifica Minas are integral to our operations, helping us guarantee product traceability and adherence to ethical standards.
+Certifications like Certifica Minas are integral to our operations, helping us guarantee product traceability and adherence to ethical standards.

 Anticipated Changes in the Coffee Market